chunpaiyang/2.5DGameProto/README.md

 I modified the zposition of tiles.
 (if not set zposition of tiles, the overlap area is sometimes wrong)

-This project can compile with Xcode 8.1 beta and run on ios 10.1 on iphone6S well.
+This project can compile with Xcode 8.1 beta and run on ios 10.1(iphone6S) well.